google/fsl-gaming/FSL-MS-Simulator/README.md

  npm install
  ```
  ### Step 2 :  FSL-Resource-Management
- FSL-Resource-Management project contains all the CRUD operation api's needed to run the FSL-gamming.
+ FSL-Resource-Management project contains all the CRUD operation api's needed to run the FSL-gaming.
 It contains api's for Users,Teams,Match,Contest,Fantasy-team.
 To run the FSL-Resource-Management project you need to have one more project FSL-Backend-Common in same root directory then only you can follow the below steps for execution for project.

 Now open the Resource-Management directory